KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Installation Method:** HoloPatcher Mod

 **Installation Instructions:** Run the installer first.
 Once completed, move the upscaled textures to override (if desired).
 If using the original necks option of Ashton Scorpius's Better Twi'lek Males mod, also ensure to move the files in the "Optional - Original Necks" folder.
-If using the Senni Vek Mod, ensure to also re-run the installer and select the compatibility patch (use the patch for Senni Vek Restoration, NOT Senni Vek's Ambush; that is a different mod version).
+If using the Senni Vek Mod, ensure to also re-run the installer and select the compatibility patch for whichever version of that mod you've chosen to use (Senni Vek's Ambush or Senni Vek Restoration).

 ___